shergreen/SatGen/README.md

 Introduced in Jiang et al. (2020), extended in Green et al. (2020).

 To be added:
+- Overview of the model.
+- Introduction of the modules.
+- Dependent libraries and packages.
-1. Tutorial on how to use TreeGen and SatEvo.
+- Tutorial on how to use TreeGen and SatEvo.

-2.`